Our products

 Step 1: Prepare the ingredients (15 minutes)

-• Clean the mussels and clams: remove the beards from the mussels and place the clams in salted water for 30 minutes to release sand.
+• Clean the mussels and clams: remove the beards from the mussels and place the clams in salted water for 30 minutes to release any sand.

 • Cut the squid into 1 cm rings.